-Table 1: Links between sections of the test and relevant aspects of the National Curriculum in England (2014)
+Table 1: Links between sections of the test and relevant aspects of the National Curriculum for England (2014).

 Year 3-4 Programme of Study: Writing - transcription

 - use further prefixes and suffixes and understand how to add them

 - spell further homophones

 - spell words that are often misspelt.